 The simple gravity showers stood out most in this metric as being light and packable.
 The obvious winner is the Sea to Summit Pocket Shower, weighing less than 3.5 ounces without its stuff bag but including the hanging cord.
 The Coghlan's 5-Gallon and Advanced Elements Summer also weigh less than a pound while still having solid capacities.

 Of course, not having to carry a shower is the best way to carry a shower — the roof rack showers that mount securely to a car are some of the easiest to transport once they're attached.
 This includes the Yakima RoadShower and WaterPort Weekender.
-The NEMO Helio also stands out in this metric for its impressive compactness, despite holding nearly three gallons of water.
+The NEMO Helio also stands out in this metric for its compactness, despite holding nearly three gallons of water.
 It accordions down into a small disc that fits into a little mesh bag for easy transport.

 Conclusion